hoanghailongvn/learn-to-hack-Ev3ry7H1ng/crypto/cryptopals/README.md

 # [Cryptopals](https://cryptopals.com/)

 This is a collection of exercises that demonstrate attacks on real-world crypto.
-I learned the fundamentals of cryptography here.
+I learned the fundamentals of cryptography from here.

 [set1](./set1/):